AndreasWBartels/JGISShell/README.md

 The second part is a navigator tree to explore and manage geodata datastores.

 ## Scripting
-The third part is possibility to extend the viewer with java and groovy.
+The third part is the possibility to extend the viewer with java and groovy.

 ## Data access URL schema
 The fourth part is a URL based schema to access different kinds of datastores and layers.